Dog-Friendly Mudgee: Visiting Mudgee with a Dog

 While the historic site is run by the National Parks and Wildlife Service, dogs are welcome to join you exploring the village, except inside the heritage centre.
 There’s also no rules against dogs joining you on the walking track to Bald Hill Mine, or while fossicking at Tambaroora.
 I recommend stopping at Golden Gully to see the erosion resulting from the mining activities, although keep your dog on a short leash due to the unstable ground.

 While in Hill End, drop by the Royal Hotel or the General Store, both still operating.
-At the General Store Cafe dogs are welcome in the outdoor seating area, with dog treats on offer.
+At the General Store Cafe dogs are welcome in the outdoor seating area, with dog treats handed out at the time of my visit.

 Hill End General Store